Manchester City, 2017–

 Role at Manchester City

 The majority of Foden’s appearances for City have come from the bench, and when he has started, there has been little consistency to the position he has played.
-In nine Premier League starts in 2019/20, Foden featured on both sides of a three-man attack in a 4-3-3 and in all three attacking midfield positions in a 4-2-3-1, but in 2020/21 he has been given a more regular role – on the left of their front three.
+In nine Premier League starts in 2019/20, Foden featured on both sides of a front three in a 4-3-3 and in all three attacking midfield positions in a 4-2-3-1, but in 2020/21 he has been given a more regular role – on the left of their front three.

 If play is moved directly to the front line and bypasses Foden, he makes clever, curved runs to lose his marker and end up in a central position, facing goal and ready to receive a set from the more advanced teammate.
 From that position, Foden’s pass selection and weight of pass are both assets – he has the ability to find a runner in behind the deep blocks City often face.
 He is not yet at David Silva’s level in that regard, but he has plenty of time to further improve.